Kitchen Remodeling Tacoma

 Licensed & Insured (WA)

-State-registered contractor with liability coverage and worker protection
+State-registered contractor with liability coverage and worker protection.

 Locally Serving Tacoma

-Permits + Project Management Included
+Permits + Management Included

-We handle City of Tacoma permitting, inspection scheduling, and code compliance
+We handle City of Tacoma permitting, inspection scheduling, and code compliance.

 Design + Build Under One Roof

-No handoffs between designers and builders; one team manages your project start to finish
+No handoffs between designers and builders; one team manages your project start to finish.

-Warranty / Workmanship Guarantee
+Warranty / Workmanship

-1-year labor warranty on all installation work
+1-year labor warranty on all installation work.

-Moisture-Smart Materials for Tacoma’s Climate
+Moisture-Smart Materials

 How long does a kitchen remodel take in Tacoma?

-Minor updates (cabinets, counters, paint) often finish in 4–6 weeks.
-Full renovations for a tacoma kitchen remodel with layout changes, plumbing relocation, or structural work typically take 8–12 weeks.
+Many kitchen remodels run 4–12 weeks depending on scope.
+Minor updates like cabinets, counters, and paint often finish in 4–6 weeks.
+Full renovations with layout changes, plumbing relocation, or structural work typically take 8–12 weeks.

 Do I need a permit for my kitchen remodel?

-Permits: If you move plumbing, add electrical outlets, relocate a sink, install a new vent hood with ductwork, or remove walls, permits are usually required by the City of Tacoma.
+If you move plumbing, add electrical outlets, relocate a sink, install a new vent hood with ductwork, or remove walls, permits are usually required by the City of Tacoma.

 How much does a kitchen remodel in Tacoma cost?

-Smaller updates (cabinet refacing, countertop replacement, new flooring) often start around $14,500–$20,000.
+Smaller updates like cabinet refacing, countertop replacement, and new flooring often start around $14,500–$20,000.
 Full custom kitchen renovations with layout reconfiguration, high-end finishes, and premium appliances can reach $90,000–$175,000+.
-We provide a written estimate after design consultation and site measurement.

 Our Kitchen Remodel Process

-A clear plan from consultation to final walkthrough—no surprises, no guesswork for your kitchen remodel tacoma.
+A clear plan from consultation to final walkthrough—no surprises, no guesswork for your kitchen remodel Tacoma.

 1